 The bestselling book “Perfect Victim” was written by Rachel’s mother Elizabeth.

-Rachel Barber’s murderer Caroline Reed Robertson was filled with jealousy and a lack of self-esteem.
-Robertson wrote pages of strenuous letters to her father, David Reid.
-"I get teased badly at school.
+Rachel Barber’s murderer Caroline Reed Robertson was apparently filled with jealousy and a lack of motivation and self-esteem.
+Robertson wrote pages of stressed letters to her father, David Reid.
+“I get teased badly at school.
 I get really really embarrassed.
 I told mum, but she hasn’t helped.
-I really really really need HELP."
+I really really really need HELP.”

 Another letter read: “I feel like a troubled, tortured lost soul that’s been thrown into an alien environment full of angels”

-None of these letters were tendered to the Victorian Supreme Court to indicate that Robertson, aged 22, was capable of murdering a family friend who was significantly younger.
+None of these letters were seen as proof to the Victorian Supreme Court to indicate that Robertson, aged 22, was capable of murdering a family friend who was significantly younger.

 Robertson was sentenced to 20 years’ jail for strangling 15-year-old Rachel Barber with a telephone cord on March 11th, 1999.

 She is eligible for parole this year (2013).